bill-he/LifeStats/README.md

 # 350S17-4-LifeStats

 LifeStats: a habit tracker for the person on the move.
+The motivation for this project came from the fact that, as undergraduate college students, we sometimes cram much more than we can fit into our schedules.
+As a result, it not only becomes hard to track our daily activities, it is also difficult to track how we feel towards the different activities that we've accomplished.
+LifeStats gives an interesting way for us to quickly recount those events.
+By rating each activities with a happiness and stress rating at the end of those activities, we are able to keep track of exactly what we enjoy doing.
+Lifestats even provides a very nice dashboard to visualize this information.

 ## Authors